 ABOUT THE ARTIST

-Growing up with an artist mother was a stroke of good luck!
-From the time I could hold a crayon, paintbrush or pencil my mother provided all the materials an artist could dream of along with loving patience and encouragement.
-When I wanted to create but didn’t know what to do, she gave me assignments.
-For example: paint an imaginary animal or draw a completely made up castle or go out in the garden and draw the flowers.
+Growing up with an artist mother was a stroke of good luck.
+From the time she could hold a crayon, paintbrush, or pencil her mother provided all the materials an artist could dream of along with loving patience and encouragement.